Ministry of Interior (Turkey)

 The Ministry of Interior or Ministry of the Interior or Interior Ministry (İçişleri Bakanlığı lit.
 Ministry of Internal Affairs) is a government ministry of the Republic of Turkey, responsible for interior security affairs in Turkey.

-The current Minister of the Interior is Ali Yerlikaya.
+As of 10 February 2026, the current Minister of the Interior is Mustafa Çiftçi.

 Functions

 The ministry is responsible for disaster and emergency management, immigration, inspection of local government, gendarmerie and coast guard (in peacetime), and police.
 The ministry helps to combat human trafficking, smuggling and bootleg alcohol.